mitogen-hq/mitogen/docs/api.rst

         If not :data:`None`, a reference to a function invoked as `notify(receiver)` when a new message is delivered to this receiver.
-        Used by :py:class:`mitogen.select.Select` to implement waiting on multiple receivers.
+        Used by :class:`mitogen.select.Select` to implement waiting on multiple receivers.

     .. py:method:: to_sender ()

-        Return a :py:class:`mitogen.core.Sender` configured to deliver messages to this receiver.
+        Return a :class:`mitogen.core.Sender` configured to deliver messages to this receiver.
 Since a Sender can be serialized, this makes it convenient to pass `(context_id, handle)` pairs around::